cloutprotocol/zatoshi.market/README.md

 **The premiere marketplace for Zerdinals & ZRC20 on Zcash**

-A modern, privacy-focused marketplace for discovering, trading, and minting ZRC20 tokens and Zerdinal inscriptions on the Zcash blockchain.
+A modern, privacy-focused marketplace for discovering, trading, and minting ZRC20 tokens and inscriptions on the Zcash blockchain.

 ## Features